 As part of our Curious Cbus series, WOSU collects questions from listeners and investigates the answers.
 But since the project started, a lot of the questions we've received have centered around various Columbus streets and where their names came from.

-From Africa Road to Sawmill Road and beyond, we've answered some of your street name questions and compiled an FAQ about just how these names come around.
+We've answered many of your street name questions and compiled an FAQ about just how these names come around.
 Keep an eye on this page: We'll be updating it with more information as additional questions come in!

 If you drive through Linden on Cleveland Avenue, you may notice that after you pass Melrose Avenue, you’ll pass another Melrose Avenue less than two miles later.